 Rail trails and long-distance trails may have mile markers posted at each mile from their origin.
+These can be placed on Carsonite or similar type posts, nailed to trees, or, on rail trails, they may be on granite markers recalling whistle posts.

-Identification Markers for Identity Trails

-Certain trails may have specific identities or official logos associated with them.
+Identification Markers for Identity Trails Certain trails may have specific identities or official logos associated with them.
 For example, the Blue Heron Trail has a heron logo and the Mid-State Trail has a yellow triangle.
 These distinctive logos or identity markers should be placed at all road crossings (even drivable woods roads), on intersection signs, and periodically along the trail to assure users.
 Generally they should be about 1/2 mile apart, but frequency should increase in areas where there are numerous roads and intersections.
 They should not be continuous.
 These markers may be made of plastic or aluminum for nailing to trees or posts.
 Stickers may be used for intersection signs.
 They can be used in conjunction with mile markers.
 A larger emblem (8"-10" diameter) for identity trails is typically used at trailheads, major roads, and other locations where more visibility is desired.